calccrypto/Hashes/README.txt

-A library of cryptographic hashing alogorithms by Jason Lee @ calccrypto at gmail.com
+A library of cryptographic hashing algorithms by Jason Lee @ calccrypto at gmail.com

 Please see LICENSE file for license.